BadWolfMC/BadWolfMC-Issue-Tracker/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Visit https://github.com/BadWolfMC/BadWolfMC-Issue-Tracker/discussions/new to post new idea or suggestion Suggestions posted in the ticket section will be removed.
+HOLD UP!
+Visit https://github.com/BadWolfMC/BadWolfMC-Issue-Tracker/discussions/new to post a new idea or suggestion (or click the Discussions tab at the top of this page.
+Suggestions posted in the issue section will be removed.